samthomson/ib-proto-testbed/README.md

-# tip me
+# a test bed to play around with some btc-lightning flows

-An app to facilitate lightning payments to a predefined address.
+Testbed repo to work through some flows.
 It works by connecting to a local lightning node via the gRPC interface.
 A react front end talks to the backend via websockets.

 ## set up